Current and past news concerning

 We used to maintain a type of blog that documented events chronologically.
 They numbered three in total:

 The time that we took to maintain these sections of our web site were easily justified back in 1995 when this web site first went online.
 At the time, the Internet was in its infancy.
-There were only about 6,000 web sites on the entire Internet, compared with over 65 million near the end of 2010.
+There were only about 6,000 web sites on the entire Internet, compared with over 65 million near the end of 2010 and almost 673 million by 2013-MAR.
 The information that was available on religion was often highly biased.
 Essentially every web site, promoted only the views of the webmaster or sponsoring agency.

 However, by mid-2010, many web sites specializing in religious information had become available.
 Also, this web site had grown to the point where the available staff hours were insufficient to properly maintain its more than 5,400 essays and menus.
 Something had to give.